FoxxMD/multi-scrobbler/README.md

 ### Source

-A [**Source**](https://foxxmd.github.io/multi-scrobbler/configuration/sources) is a data source that contains information about music you are playing or have listened to, like a desktop player, web music player, or cloud music service.
+A [**Source**](https://foxxmd.github.io/multi-scrobbler/configuration/sources) is a data source that contains information about music you are playing or have listened to, such as: a desktop player, web music player, or cloud music service.
 Examples are **Spotify, Jellyfin, Plex, Youtube Music, Navidrome**, etc...

 Source configurations consist of: